 People travel from all around the world to witness WA’s beguiling Kimberley.
-Right now, Australians have exclusive access to it.

 After a year of restricted travel, the lesser-known eastern part of the Kimberley is where you should point your compass.
 Anchored by the outback town of Kununurra, here are the extraordinary bucket-list experiences you need to have.

 Picture yourself looking 300 metres up, surrounded by towering rock domes sculpted over aeons.
 You touch the rough sandstone that’s stained with curious bands of red and black, feeling the cool of giant shadows.
 The 350 million year old Bungle Bungle Range within World Heritage-listed Purnululu National Park has been seen by few; non-indigenous people only learned of it in the 1980s.
 Fewer still have tread the dome walk by night, watched a waterfall teem into Cathedral Gorge’s natural cavern, or heard it fill with Aboriginal song.
 At 300 kilometres from Kununurra, you can visit on wheels, or fly in to comprehend its scale.

 2. Lake Argyle, the biggest man-made freshwater lake in the Southern Hemisphere